kurtnettle/yt-pb-calc/README.md

 </p>

 > [!NOTE]
-> Theoretically it should work on any chromium / firefox forks. (mobile versions are not currently supported)
+> Theoretically it should work on any chromium / firefox forks. ~(mobile versions are not currently supported)~ not anymore!

 ## 🌟 Features